benbahrenburg/TiNetworkHelpers/iOSNetwork/README.md

 The benCoding Network Helpers provides access to CarrierInfo, CurrentNetworkInfo, Apple's Reachability, and more.

-<h2>CarrierInfo</h2>
+<h2>Carrier</h2>
-CarrierInfo provides access to the native CTTelephonyNetworkInfo framework object.
+Carrier object provides access to the native CTTelephonyNetworkInfo framework object.
 Please find an example on how to create this below:
 <pre><code>
-Ti.API.info("Create a new Carrier Info Object");
+Ti.API.info("Create a new Carrier Object");
+var carrier = network.createCarrier();
+Ti.API.info("Call the findInfo method to return the carrier details");
-var carrierInfo = benCodingNetwork.createCarrierInfo();
+var carrierInfo = carrier.findInfo();
 </code></pre>
 <br />
-The following properties are currently available:
+The findInfo method returns an object with the following properties:
+<b>isSimulator</b> - Identifies if you are running on the simulator.
+Please note the CTTelephonyNetworkInfo framework does not work on the simulator so fake values are returned for testing purposes.
+Please find an example on how to create this below:
+<pre><code>
+Ti.API.info("Are we on the simulator? => " + carrierInfo.isSimulator);
 <b>carrierName</b> - Provides access to the carrier name associated with the device's SIM.
 Please find an example on how to create this below:
 <pre><code>